 What Is A Septic Tank?

 A septic tank is a waste compartment usually built underground to take in the liquid wastes of a building.
 The word septic is gotten from the decomposing process that takes place in the septic tank.
 Anaerobic bacteria are formed inside a septic tank, which mineralizes and decomposes the solid wastes in the tank.
 Septic tanks are made of plastic, concrete, or fiberglass.
 It is used by both residential buildings and commercial buildings.
 There are solid wastes that go into the septic tank, but the anaerobic bacteria break it down into a semi-solid form.
+Every few years the tank must be pumped out to remove the solids left in the tanks and the tank checked for issues.
+If you have a garbage disposal, the septic tank will need to be pumped out once a year.

 How To Maintain Your Septic Tank?